Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Experiments

-\paragraph{Training.} We adopt the flow-based SD3.5-Medium~\cite{esser2024scaling} and the diffusion-based SDXL~\cite{podell2023sdxl} as pretrained T2I backbones.
-All distillation experiments are conducted at an image resolution of $1024\times 1024$.
-For the teacher model, the classifier-free guidance (CFG) scale is fixed at $3.5$ for SD3.5-M and $8.0$ for SDXL throughout training.
-Both the student and fake models are optimized using AdamW~\cite{loshchilov2017decoupled} with a learning rate of $1\times10^{-5}$.
-The weighting coefficient $\lambda$ is set to $5\times10^{-2}$, the fake-model update interval $M$ is fixed to $5$, and the diversity anchor step $K$ is also set to $5$.
-Training is conducted on the DiffusionDB~\cite{wang2023diffusiondb} dataset using text prompts only, for a total of $6\times10^{3}$ iterations, with a batch size of $4$ per GPU across 8 NVIDIA A800 GPUs.
+\paragraph{Training.} We use SD3.5-Medium~\cite{esser2024scaling} and SDXL~\cite{podell2023sdxl} as representative flow-based and diffusion-based text-to-image teachers.
+Unless otherwise specified, all models are distilled at $1,024\times1,024$ resolution.
+The teacher classifier-free guidance (CFG) scale is fixed to $3.5$ for SD3.5-M and $8.0$ for SDXL.
+The student generator and the auxiliary ``fake'' model used for DMD score estimation are optimized with AdamW~\cite{loshchilov2017decoupled} using a learning rate of $10^{-5}$.
+We set the diversity weight to $\lambda=5\times10^{-2}$, update the auxiliary model every $M=5$ student updates, and use $K=5$ as the default diversity anchor.
+Distillation is performed on DiffusionDB prompts~\cite{wang2023diffusiondb} for $6\times10^{3}$ iterations, with a per-GPU batch size of $4$ on $8$ NVIDIA A800 GPUs.
+When comparing DMD variants, we keep the training budget, CFG scale, and inference cost matched.

-\paragraph{Evaluation.} For evaluation, we assess sample diversity using DINOv3-ViT-Large (DINO)~\cite{simeoni2025dinov3} and CLIP-ViT-Large (CLIP)~\cite{radford2021learning} by computing the cosine similarity between extracted image feature representations in a pairwise manner:
+\paragraph{Evaluation.} The evaluation focuses on the central goal of this work: improving sample diversity without sacrificing perceptual quality (or text-image preference).
+For each prompt, we generate multiple samples from different initial noise and compute feature-space diversity as

-where $L$ denotes the number of distinct initial noise samples per text prompt\footnote{For each text prompt, every pair of generated images is compared once, yielding $\binom{L}{2}$ total comparisons.}, and we set $L=9$ in our experiments.
-In addition, we adopt VisualQuality-R1 (VQ-R1)~\cite{wu2025visualquality} and MANIQA (MIQA)~\cite{yang2022maniqa} as visual quality metrics.
-Human preference is further evaluated using ImageReward (ImgR)~\cite{xu2023imagereward} and PickScore (PicS)~\cite{kirstain2023pick}.
+where $R$ denotes the number of initial noise samples per prompt, and we set $R=9$ in all diversity evaluations.
+We report diversity using DINOv3-ViT-Large (DINO,~\citealt{simeoni2025dinov3}) and CLIP-ViT-Large (CLIP,~\citealt{radford2021learning}).
+DINO emphasizes structural variation, while CLIP is more sensitive to semantic variation under the same text condition.
+Perceptual quality is measured with VisualQuality-R1 (VQ-R1,~\citealt{wu2025visualquality}) and MANIQA (MIQA,~\citealt{yang2022maniqa}); preference alignment is measured with ImageReward (ImgR,~\citealt{xu2023imagereward}) and PickScore (PicS,~\citealt{kirstain2023pick}).
+We therefore interpret results jointly rather than treating any single metric as decisive.